jon--lee/jon--lee-blog.github.io/_posts/2015-09-12-DataChannels-with-WebRTC.md

 connects over websockets to the server.
 Then we `emit` a message to join a "room."
 Don't worry too much if you're not familiar with how Socket.io works.
-You can think of it as the client joining a chat room called "room" and now the client can send messages to room; however, in our case, these messages will be received by the server and the server will fire event handlers on reception.
+You can think of it as the client joining a chat room called "room" and now the client can send messages to room; however, in our case, these messages will be received by the server and the server will fire event handlers upon reception and send messages back.

 {% highlight javascript %}
 // public/app.js